 Where to begin with this weighty topic?
 There must be many needing #livingshoestringtips to help them out of a financial hole.

-Living on a shoestring might be a memory situation but it could last a while until back on one’s feet.
+LIVING ON A SHOESTRING might be a temporary situation but it could last a while until back on your feet.
 Whatever happens, it is always useful to learn ways in which to survive.
 And perhaps even manage to learn some new skills along the way.

 It is said that “necessity is the mother of invention”, and time and time again I have found that to be true.